 Access

-This site is open to low-impact public use for community enjoyment, but access to this site is via private property which visitors need permission to cross, or via the Skagit River.
-Please watch our event page for opportunities to visit the property with Trust staff during workparties and tours.
+This site is open to low-impact public use for community enjoyment, but access to this site is only via the Skagit River.
+Please watch our event page for opportunities to visit the property with Trust staff during work parties and tours.

 Pictured above: A family of elk visit Day Creek Slough Conservation Area.
 Click on the photo above for an enlarged image.
 Photograph taken by remote sensor game camera.
 Photograph credit: Hal Lee.